 Gove said Minnesota has always had high standards for policing, becoming the first state with occupational licensing and remaining the only state that requires a two-year degree for officers, but acknowledged that recruiting candidates, particularly minorities, to the profession has been a challenge in recent years.

-Justin Burbank, a former Salt Lake City police chief who now serves as vice president of the Center for Policing Equity, said state and national databases on police shootings are woefully inadequate, with news organizations generally providing the best data.
+Chris Burbank, a former Salt Lake City police chief who now serves as vice president of the Center for Policing Equity, said state and national databases on police shootings are woefully inadequate, with news organizations generally providing the best data.

 But Burbank said data shows minorities are disproportionately arrested and cited for crimes, and indicated that better recruiting is needed to make police forces better reflect their communities.